AxiSEMunity/AxiSEM3D/doc/Installation.md

 $ pip install https://gitlab.com/Salvus/SalvusMeshLite/-/archive/master/SalvusMeshLite-master.zip
 ```

- The mesher runs on a single processor, there is no need to install the mesher on an HPC cluster. but is efficient enough to generate large-scale meshes in a flash.
+The mesher runs on a single processor, so there is no need to install it on an HPC cluster.
+It is efficient enough to generate large-scale meshes in a flash.

 Verify the installation by